Seconded Teachers Strategy

 Application for Secondment

-Every year in March, the EDB will invite schools through EDB circular memorandum to submit proposals for "Seed" projects together with their nominations of seconded teachers (if any) for the projects.
-The EDB will inform schools the results in June.
+In the first quarter of every year, the EDB will invite schools through an EDB circular memorandum to submit proposals for "Seed" Projects together with their nominations of seconded teachers (if any) for the Projects.
+The EDB will inform schools of the results in June.

-Seconded teachers may be deployed to assist in or undertake the following duties in trying out collaborative research and development "Seed" projects in relevant subjects/key learning areas:
+Seconded teachers may be deployed to assist in or undertake the following duties in trying out "Seed" Projects in relevant subjects/key learning areas:

 |a.||To plan the curriculum and develop necessary resources to support the use of learning and teaching strategies in line with the key emphases of curriculum development.|

 |b.||To collect evidence on the processes of change and impact on student learning in order to provide information to improve practice.|

 |c.||To work together with CDI officers and expert consultants to meet the practical needs of schools and disseminate findings to the public.|